You are looking to buy a website but do not know where to start or what questions to ask?

 Text copy and images (photos and graphics) are the main content types of a website.
 Many websites also include videos and documents like PDFs as well.

-When you consider your website’s content, it usually is handled in one of two ways.
-Each has both pros and cons.
+When you consider your website’s text content, it usually is handled in one of two ways, the client creates it or a professional copywriter does.
+Each of these has both pros and cons.

 You Provide the Content

-This is a more common approach for small businesses for both text and media.
+This is a more common approach for small businesses with very limited budgets for both text and media.

 - Knowledge of Business, Industry, and Audience